 - Parents should have received the National Screening Committee leaflet ‘Screening tests for you and your baby’ in the antenatal period

 - If the parent has not read the information booklet they must be given a copy to read before to the examination

 - The aims and limitations of the examination should fully explained

-Ask parent to undress the child down to their nappy.
+Ask the parent to undress the child down to their nappy.